Science Hill School (Shelbyville, Kentucky): Legacy

 The papers of the school are housed at the Filson Historical Society in Louisville, Kentucky and contain letters, papers and records of the school from its founding through 1975.
 In 1975 the school was placed on the National Register of Historic Places, because of its significance as both a school and a historical building.
 Kentucky Educational Television featured the school in a 2007 broadcast for the program Kentucky Life.
 Since 1978, the facility has been operated as a restaurant known as the Science Hill Inn, which was opened by Donna Gill and Tim Barnes.
 It also houses the Wakefield-Scearce Galleries, an antique furniture and collectibles gallery.

-In 2017, a quaint tudor-style, English pub named The Red Lion opened on the backside of the near 200 year-old Science Hill and Wakefield Scearce Galleries building.
-When the beloved, half century old iconic Science Hill Inn restaurant permanently closed during the pandemic, it was rebranded to The Red Lion at Science Hill.
-The Red Lion at Science Hill is owned by Brian and Kristin Grubb and managed by General Manager Hayden Cabbage.
+In 2017, a Tudor-style, English pub named The Red Lion opened on the backside of the near 200 year-old Science Hill and Wakefield Scearce Galleries building.
+When the beloved, half-century-old iconic Science Hill Inn restaurant permanently closed during the pandemic, it was rebranded to The Red Lion at Science Hill.
+The Red Lion at Science Hill is owned by Brian and Kristin Grubb.